Chiara2804/Customize-Chrome-Extension/README.md

-# Customize Chrome Theme Extension
+# Customize Chrome Theme Extension 🌑👩‍💻
-This extension is avaible here:
+This extension is avaible on Chrome here:

+## Features